From Annie Brody, Founder & CEO

 In 2004, Annie Brody founded Camp Unleashed on the premise that dogs need a vacation from the human world — a place where they can be off leash, safe, and in a pack with other dogs in their own natural environment.

 The first Camp Unleashed started with 10 people.
 Today camps are limited to 50 people to keep the dog pack and the human group personal and manageable.
 In 2010, Camp Unleashed expanded from the Berkshire Hills of western Massachusetts to include a camp in the Blue Ridge Mountains of Asheville, North Carolina.
-In 2011, Camp Unleashed added a new location on the West Coast with Camp Sequoia Lake in the Sierra Mountains, adjacent to Sequoia National Park.

 Each Camp Unleashed session offers dogs and their people a 4-day weekend retreat organized to be fun, satisfying, relaxing, and educational.
 The daily schedule is planned to keep the dogs active and participatory.
 Presentations and workshops teach campers how to take the best care of their dog.
 Sports and athletic activities led by experts engage the dogs and help campers understand how to maximize their dog's abilities.
 Participation in activities is optional, and some campers may choose to simply relax by the lake with their dogs.